 In this time of interconnected crises, the existential necessity of living in harmony with Earth’s living systems is becoming increasingly apparent.
 Many organisations are turning to the holistic, place-based approaches of Indigenous cultures for guidance.
 It can be challenging, however, to achieve reciprocal understanding and meaningful partnerships between Indigenous and non-Indigenous organisations and people.
 For example, efforts to cultivate collaborative environmental governance frameworks and climate strategies can reveal fundamentally different – and seemingly incompatible – worldviews.

 How can encounters between such radically different worldviews be constructively navigated?
 A frequent response is to call on Indigenous participants to explain their perspectives and educate others about their life-ways.
 It is hoped that exposure to the rituals, practices, and beliefs of Indigenous cultures will reconcile different ways of knowing.
 However, such one-way sharing leaves the burden for educating on Indigenous peoples.
 Additionally, this one-way sharing rarely results in the depth of dialogue and understanding needed to forge deep relationships and spur lasting transformation.
 In our experience, it is also necessary to explore the foundations of the dominant Western paradigm.
-This anthropocentric worldview is rarely examined as such, particularly by those who have been raised within it.
+This anthropocentric worldview, or "the water that we're swimming in" as we call it, is rarely examined, particularly by those who have been raised within it.
 Many of us have little understanding of the ongoing consequences of colonisation on contemporary worldviews and socioeconomic systems.
 For instance, the global economy has inherited the view of Earth’s creatures and ecosystems as a collection of “resources” to be enclosed.
 But where did these ideas and assumptions come from?
 How can we collaboratively examine their history and acknowledge the need for transformation?
 Our challenge and opportunity is to create an invitation for people to explore these critical topics in ways that enable true healing and transformation.

 The Illuminating Worldviews offering creates a more reciprocal approach to collaboration beyond one-sided exchanges and the undue burden often placed on Indigenous collaborators.
-Developed by RIVER and the Northern Council for Global Cooperation, it explores how different paradigms and practices shape perceptions of the world.
+Developed by RIVER and the Northern Council for Global Cooperation, it explores how different paradigms and practices shape ways of knowing, doing and being in the world.
 We create space and provide support for participants to reflect on their core beliefs and virtues, about the role of humans, how we relate to our places and each other, and the tacit beliefs underlying dominant economic, legal and governance systems.
-Participants are invited to examine how ways of relating shape their lived realities, as well as the promises and difficulties of weaving Indigenous and Western ways of knowing, being, and doing.
-By exploring and reflecting on the differences and commonalities of their histories, beliefs, and aspirations, participants develop new capacities to create collaborative pathways towards potential futures.
+Participants are invited to examine how ways of relating shape their lived realities, as well as the opportunities and difficulties of weaving ways of knowing, being, and doing.
+By exploring and reflecting on the differences and commonalities of our histories, beliefs, and aspirations, participants develop new capacities to create collaborative pathways towards potential futures.

 River Stopovers (modules) are designed to be adapted to diverse contexts.
-We aim for specific places, cultures, and projects to be honoured in each facilitated journey of Illuminating Worldviews through collaboration with each context’s local participants.
+We aim for specific places, projects and ways of knowing, doing and being to be honoured in each facilitated journey of Illuminating Worldviews through collaboration with each context’s local participants.

 An IW Working Group is currently working on development of a series of foundational interactive media pieces to accompany IW journeys.